szabgab/rust.org.il/pages/index.md

 ## Next Meeting

 * We are planning another meeting to be held on May 9, 2024 at Microsoft, Tel Aviv.
 [Register here](https://www.meetup.com/code-mavens/events/300144781/).
+Submit your talk proposals [here](https://github.com/szabgab/rust.org.il/labels/proposal).

 ## In person and online meetings